gloveboxes/Raspberry-Pi-Kubernetes-Cluster/README.md

 ## Building a Raspberry Pi Kubernetes Cluster

-Building a Kubernetes Cluster on Raspberry Pi is a fun, awesome way to impress your tech friends and a great learning experience.
+Building a Kubernetes _Intelligent Edge Device_ on Raspberry Pi is fun, an awesome way to impress your friends, and a great learning experience, skills you can use for edge.
+Skills you develop on the _edge_ can be used in the _cloud_ with [Azure Kubernetes Service](https://azure.microsoft.com/en-au/services/kubernetes-service/?WT.mc_id=devto-blog-dglover).

-There were lots of gotchas on the way to making this all work.
-The project is heavily documented, as are the installation scripts.

-The Kubernetes cluster is built with Raspberry Pi 4 nodes, it is very capable, and near unstoppable.
+The Kubernetes cluster is built with Raspberry Pi 4 nodes and is very capable.
 I have tested with Python and C# [Azure Functions](https://azure.microsoft.com/en-au/services/functions?WT.mc_id=github-blog-dglover), [Azure Custom Vision](https://azure.microsoft.com/en-au/services/cognitive-services/custom-vision-service?WT.mc_id=github-blog-dglover) Machine Learning models, and [NGINX](https://www.nginx.com/) Web Server.

-This project is the basis for a four-part _Intelligence on the Edge_ series.
+This project forms the basis for a four-part _Intelligence on the Edge_ series.
 The followup topics will include:

 * Python and .NET [Azure Functions](https://azure.microsoft.com/en-au/services/functions?WT.mc_id=github-blog-dglover), and interacting with hardware.